n2x-io/x-node/README.md

 ### Uninstall Windows n2x-node agent

-To remove `n2x-node` from the system, open the Command Prompt as Administrator and use the following commands:
+To remove `n2x-node` from the system, open the Windows PowerShell as Administrator and use the following commands:

 ```shell
 stop-Service "n2x-node"